BenjaminFraser/JHubModule4C/README.md

 ## General Guidance and Information

 The notebook provided is a template for completing Challenge 4C, and provides generic instructions for the challenge and what you need to achieve.
+It has been produced to improve the consistency of submissions, and to act as a basic starting point for the challenge.
+Despite this, the challenge still aims to give students a good amount of flexibility in applying a range of techniques and chosen processes to solve the challenge.
+This challenge is designed to be a considerable step-up compared to Challenge 4B, and as such should test the ability of students more thoroughly for applying various principles of data science and machine learning.

 **Important:** Please do not change or modify the code within Sections 1-3 of the notebook, with exception to Section 2.2 for your chosen dependencies.
 The prepopulated code has been provided to save difficulties with downloading and extracting the dataset for this challenge.
 When you make a submission, your notebook will be tested in Google Colab, so it is essential that your code has been tested and works without any issues on the Google Colab platform.

-This notebook has been produced to improve the consistency of submissions, and to act as a basic starting point for the challenge.
-Despite this, the challenge still aims to give students a good amount of flexibility in applying a range of techniques and chosen processes to solve the challenge.
-This challenge is designed to be a considerable step-up compared to Challenge 4B, and as such should test the ability of students more thoroughly for applying various principles of data science and machine learning.

 You need to populate the required functions for data preprocessing / preparation to solve this problem.
 All dependencies must be documented in Section 2.2.

 **You can:** add further cells or text blocks to extend or further explain your solution add further functions